elastic/kibana/rfcs/text/0009_screenshot_mode_service.md

 There are a few ways for the service to obtain the data for its internal state.
-The most typical way would be to have a URL query string variable with the raw data and have the service read it when and API client is constructed.
+The most typical way would be to have a URL query string variable with the raw data and have the service read it when an API client is constructed.
 The service would provide some abstractions around that data to the different applications.